This Source Code Form is subject to the terms of the Mozilla Public

 # overhead of the thread pool is worth avoiding, so we have 2 code

 # paths.
-We also employ a low water mark to prevent thread pool
+We also employ a low watermark to prevent thread pool

 copy_results = []

-if sys.platform == "win32" and len(self) > 100:
+if sys.platform == "win32" and len(files_to_copy) > 100:

 with futures.ThreadPoolExecutor(4) as e: